shinshoji01/gonken-lesson/2021/Week_05_PyTorch/Homework.md

 ## 1st homework
 - due to **Nov.
 11, 2020**
-- train your model with face_dataset3 at least 1 time.
+- train your model with face_dataset3 and evaluate your model with the test dataset in face_dataset1.
-- you can use `01_classification.ipynb`, and make some comments on it.
+- you can use `01_classification.ipynb`, and write down the accuracy and, if you can, you also can figure out why the accuracy was low/high.

 ## 2nd homework
 - due to **Nov.
 18, 2020**